Skip to content

 • trazodone

-Bupropion is sometimes recommended for people who also have attention-deficit hyperactivity disorder, cocaine dependence, or who want to quit smoking.
-You should not take this kind of medicine if you have a seizure disorder or bulimia.
-Some of the common side effects of bupropion include agitation, nausea, headache, loss of appetite, and insomnia.
-However, this type of antidepressant medication typically has less risk of sexual side effects.
+Bupropion is sometimes recommended for people who have certain health issues.
+The most common is attention-deficit hyperactivity disorder (ADHD), Other issues are nicotine or cocaine dependence You should not take this kind of medicine if you have a seizure disorder or bulimia.
+Side effects include agitation, loss of appetite, and trouble sleeping.
+Bupropion typically has less risk of sexual side effects.

 Tricyclic antidepressants